Samuelomondi/TradeAlertsPro/README.md

     - An AI-generated list of upcoming high-impact economic events.
     - An AI-powered sentiment analysis tool that scrapes recent news for a currency pair to determine if the market mood is Positive, Negative, or Neutral.
     - An overview of key market sentiment indicators.
-- **System Status Dashboard**: A utility panel that checks and displays the configuration status of all required services (Generative AI, Market Data API, Telegram), making it easy to diagnose setup issues.
 - **Built-in Help & FAQ**: An accordion-style FAQ section to answer common questions about how the application works.

 ## Tech Stack